 3. Buy a bunch of stuff you’ve always wanted (obviously).
 In my case, motorcycles.
-I always wanted a different bike for each day of the week, and a garage in San Francisco big enough to house them all.
+I always wanted a different bike for each day of the week, and a house with a garage in San Francisco big enough to house them all.
 Dream = fulfilled.

 And if you really like a particular model, why not buy two?

-3. Buy your (ex)employees things that make them happy.
+4. Buy your (ex)employees things that make them happy.
 Because let’s face it, without them I’d be a monkey with a powerpoint presentation.
-No offense to monkeys, really.
+No offense to monkeys really.
 I love animals.